 Contracting with locums physicians to cover for physician turnover, vacations and holidays is also expensive.
 Smaller hospitals used to ask daytime staff to take overnight and extra shifts.
 Today, asking full-time providers to cover nights and weekends isn’t sustainable.
 It is a recipe for burnout.
 On top of all of this, money is tight.
 Rural hospitals only have, on average, about 10 day’s cash on hand.

 The Healthcare Financial Management Association (HFMA) defines economies of scale as the “gains provided through the consolidation of effort or volume.”
 Put simply, by offering more of something (inpatient care and specialty medicine) while using fewer resources (staff doctors) hospitals can spread costs over a larger area, saving money.
-Enter telemedicine.
+Enter the telemedicine physician.

 In today’s healthcare landscape, hospitalists, in particular, make up the fastest growing physician specialty in history.
 In 1996, there were fewer than 1,000 such specialists.
 Today there are 44,000 hospitalists in the U.S. Yet, the demand for hospitalists continues to outpace supply, with only one in 15 internal medicine students choosing the specialty.
 The competitive market makes it particularly difficult to retain and recruit hospitalists to rural areas.
-By initiating an inpatient TeleHospitalist program, hospitals can provide sustainable, cost-effective coverage and support their onsite clinical teams.
+By initiating inpatient telemedicine hospitalist services, hospitals can provide sustainable, cost-effective coverage and support their onsite clinical teams.

 How it Works

-Instant access to remote hospitalists enables healthcare organizations to reduce nighttime staffing issues, utilize nurse coverage and rapidly respond to the needs of patients.
+Instant access to remote TeleNocturnist hospitalist enables healthcare organizations to reduce nighttime staffing issues, utilize nurse coverage and rapidly respond to the needs of patients.
 The care provided is on par with in-person patient consults, and often delivered more quickly.

 The advantages of telemedicine go far beyond increasing care for patients without breaking the bank.
-Patients receive real-time diagnoses and treatment while onsite nurses assist with physical exams.
+Our TeleHospitalist teams enable patients to receive real-time diagnoses and treatment while onsite nurses assist with physical exams.

 - Cost-Savings: Hospitals can save up to 40% by using a TeleHospitalist versus employing a full-time, onsite nocturnist.